 Marketing is about generating interest or creating leads.
 It involves creating demand for a product or service—reaching the right person with the right message at the right time.

 This has been the only form of marketing available historically.
 If you think about the marketing channels our grandparents and great-grandparents had, it’s night and day.
 Maybe they had a publication or two and picked up the occasional show.
-Marketers could put out information on a major network and it would reach 70 percent of the viewing audience per NBC.
+Marketers could put out information on a major network, and it would reach 70 percent of the viewing audience, according to NBC.

 Things are a bit different today.
 If you cast a wide net, your marketing message gets caught in the noise.
 Research from Forbes indicates people now see as many as 10,000 ads on any given day.
 Businesses now use tactics like targeting a specific target audience and personalization to fight for attention, but even this doesn’t work by itself.
 New sales strategies are always being invented and used to ease the sales process and attract new customers, but not just any customers, the ideal customer base for your specific products, especially with the prevalence of digital marketing efforts.